-How to Market a Photography Business
+Step 7.
+How to Market Photography Business

 Get a Website

-If someone wants to see your work, then they should be able to type in a domain name that’s easy to remember and takes them to a clean and dynamic site.
+If someone wants to see your work, then they should be able to type in a domain name that’s easy to remember and that takes them to a clean and dynamic site.
 Obtain a domain name from a domain seller like:

-Get on Social Media
+Get on Social Media Platforms

 If you want to make connections with people on social media, interact with them on your posts.
-It makes your business more personal, and creates opportunities to gain more clients.
-You can use your profiles to guide many people to your website.
+It makes your business more personal and creates opportunities to gain more clients.
+Katelyn told us:

 Other Marketing Methods